Bachelor Degrees Overview

 • Pass/Fail Grading Option: Sixty (60) credits/units maximum in courses with Pass/Fail grading option can apply toward the degree.

-• Tech Prep/Direct Credit: Tech Prep/Direct Credit courses that are part of a professional program and fall into the restricted area in the DTA degree are limited to 15 credits/units.
-If Tech Prep/Direct Credit courses apply to a professional technical degree or certificate there is no limit to the number of credits/units that can be applied.
+• Tech Prep/Direct Credit: Tech Prep/Direct Credit courses that are part of a transfer degree program and fall into the restricted area on the Direct Transfer Agreement (DTA) degree are limited to 15 credits/units.
+If Tech Prep/Direct Credit courses apply to a career-technical degree or certificate, there is no limit on the number of credits/units that can be applied.

-1. Students must earn a cumulative grade point average (GPA) of at least 2.0, as calculated by the degree awarding institution.
-Please refer to specific program for additional GPA requirements.
+1. Students must earn a cumulative college-level grade point average (GPA) of at least 2.0, as calculated by the degree-awarding institution.
+Please refer to specific programs for additional GPA requirements.

-2. The general education courses will include courses earned at either/both the associate degree and/or applied bachelor's degree level, based on the total required 180 term hours of credit.
+2. General education courses will include courses earned at either the associate degree and/or bachelor's degree level, based on the total required 180 credits/units.

 Basic Requirements (15 credits/units)